-Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council 26.
+Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council Grading of tracks is consistent with national standards for safety and enjoyment of 27.
+Complete an independent audit of track grades as needed, particularly after major weather events, keep consistent with national standards 15 and undertake required remedial work (re-grade tracks, update and upgrade information signage on the track and update online resources).
+TAG On-going \$ users 14 28.
 Undertake a Physical Accessibility Audit of selected tracks that have desired attributes to achieve a more accessible track network, with particular focus on the Maitai Valley.
-NCC 2023/24 \$ 27.
+NCC 2023/24 \$ 29.
 Independent review and update of track grades (6 yearly) unless there is a significant change to the national guidelines whereby all impacted tracks are to be reviewed.
-NCC 2027/28 \$ Strengthen environmental 28.
-Utilise Indicative Environmental Maps when proposing new trails and apply appropriate scrutiny to proposals within sensitive areas in alignment with NCC Biodiversity Strategy.
-These maps indicate TAG/NCC Ongoing Nil protection, particularly when extending the track network areas where higher levels of assessment and scrutiny can be expected.
+NCC 2027/28 \$ Strengthen environmental protection, particularly when extending the track network 30.
+Utilise Indicative Environmental Maps (refer Appendix 5.3) when proposing new trails and apply appropriate scrutiny to proposals within sensitive areas.
+These maps indicate areas where higher levels of assessment and scrutiny can be expected.
 Note that these maps are intended to be a guide only and are not to be considered a substitute for regulatory planning maps (e.g. they do not inform the need for a resource consent).
-Ongoing Nil network 29.
-Tracks are to be designed, sustainably managed and promoted in accordance with national environmental best practise.
-NCC Ongoing Nil 30.
+TAG / NCC /NMTBC Ongoing Nil 31.
+Tracks are to be designed 16 , sustainably managed and promoted in accordance with national environmental best practise.
+NCC Ongoing Nil 32.
 Adopt nationally endorsed environmental impact assessment processes and tools then use prior to proposed works and after undertaking track works.
-NCC / TAG Ongoing Nil 31.
-Minimise identified adverse impacts through modification of proposed new track routes away from sensitive areas of high biodiversity, ecosystem, landscape or geological value.
-TAG / NCC 2023/24 \$ 32.
-Assess existing tracks where risks to sensitive areas are identified and mitigate or eliminate these risks where a practical and reasonable alternative exists.
-NCC Annual Ongoing Nil Nil Undertake a minimum of annual track inspections in environmentally sensitive areas and as needed e.g. after major weather event.
-NCC Actively pursue "pirate" trail developments with a view to prosecuting if perpetrators can be identified.
-NCC
+NCC / TAG Ongoing Nil 33.
+Minimise identified adverse impacts through modification of proposed new track routes away from sensitive areas of high cultural, biodiversity, ecosystem, landscape, archaeological or geological value.
+TAG / NCC Ongoing Nil 34.
+Assess existing tracks where risks to sensitive areas are identified where impacts are considered unacceptable and mitigate where feasible or if not feasible then eliminate these risks by closure of the track NCC 2023/24 \$ 35.
+Undertake a minimum of annual track inspections in environmentally sensitive areas and as needed e.g. after major weather event.
+NCC Annual Nil 36.
+Actively pursue "pirate" trail developments with a view to prosecuting if perpetrators can be identified.
+NCC/Ngāti Koata Ongoing Nil